Your Ultimate Guide to Southwest Rapid Rewards

 Yeah, super creative names…

-And there happens to be two main ways to get Southwest elite status: Fly the airline frequently and spend significant amounts of money with the airline (which earn you Tier Qualifying Points, aka TQPs).
+And there are two main ways to get Southwest elite status: Fly the airline frequently and spend significant amounts of money with the airline (which earns you Tier Qualifying Points, aka TQPs).

-Now there is one major benefit that I’ve gotta mention… and that is Southwest’s ever-so-famous Companion Pass.
+There’s another major benefit that I’ve gotta mention… and that is Southwest’s ever-so-famous Companion Pass.
+This is one of the best perks in the entire travel industry.

 Two cats with a thought bubble that says "Companions Forever"

-In short, the Companion Pass allows you to add a companion to ANY SOUTHWEST AIRLINES TICKET (cash or points) for just the cost of the taxes and fees… which are as low as $5.60 for one-way, domestic flights 😮
+In short, the Companion Pass allows you to designate a person to fly with you on any Southwest flight — paid or award — for just the taxes and fees… which are as low as $5.60 for one-way, domestic flights.
+No joke.

 Now that is an elite level of BOGO.